 We are working with the New Zealand government on options to welcome international students back to Auckland when it is safe to do so.
 It is likely, however, that most of our overseas students will commence their 2021 studies online or at a China Learning Centre rather than in Auckland.

 Most courses will be available online in 2021.
-For a list of courses not available to overseas students, visit Studying online.
+For a list of courses not available to overseas students, visit Online courses.

 Handbook for China Learning Centre students

 Our International Student Handbook contains information about University services and platforms that are essential for China Learning Centre students.